John Albert Gardner: Early life

 Gardner was born in Culver City, California.
-His parents divorced and Gardner frequently relocated around Southern California as a child (including Palmdale, California) and lived in Running Springs, California as a teenager.
-His mother Cathy Osborn was a psychiatric nurse and Gardner was put on psychiatric medication starting at age 6.
+His parents divorced and Gardner frequently relocated around Southern California as a child (including Lawndale, California, and Palmdale, California) and lived in Running Springs, California, as a teenager.
+Gardner later said his father was an abusive alcoholic who beat him.
+His mother, Cathy Osborn, was a psychiatric nurse, and Gardner was put on psychiatric medication starting at age 6.
 He was held in a psychiatric hospital for 60 days at age 10 (in 1989).

 As a student, Gardner was labeled "seriously emotionally disturbed."
-He graduated from Rim of the World High School in Lake Arrowhead, California in 1997 with a 3.2 grade point average and IQ of 113.
+He graduated from Rim of the World High School in Lake Arrowhead, California, in 1997 with a 3.2 grade point average and IQ of 113.
 He was also diagnosed with attention deficit hyperactivity disorder.
-Gardner later said his father was an alcoholic who beat him.

 While in high school, Gardner worked odd jobs including as a lifeguard at a resort in Lake Arrowhead.
 As a teenager, he was convicted of trespassing at a high school.
 After graduating from high school, Gardner moved to San Diego and worked at a Big 5 Sporting Goods store.

 Prior conviction

 Gardner had been convicted in 2000 of molesting a 13-year-old female neighbor.
-He spent five years in prison and completed his parole in 2008, although it was determined that he had violated the terms of his parole seven times, including living too close to a school in 2007.
-Gardner was also investigated by his parole officer for possession of marijuana, though this incident was later dismissed.
+He spent five years in prison and completed his parole in 2008 although it was determined that he had violated the terms of his parole seven times, including living too close to a school in 2007.
+Gardner was also investigated by his parole officer for possession of marijuana but this incident was dismissed.

 Gardner was also being tracked by a GPS anklet up until four months before the murder of Amber Dubois.
-Gardner totalled 168 parole violations while wearing the anklet.
-According to GPS data, Gardner spent time in close proximity to several schools, in front of a daycare center, on prison grounds (where he was suspected of delivering contraband to a prisoner), and in remote locations where the remains of Amber Dubois would later be discovered.
+Gardner totaled 168 parole violations while wearing the anklet.
+According to GPS data, Gardner spent time close to several schools, in front of a daycare center, on prison grounds (where he was suspected of delivering contraband to a prisoner) and in remote locations where the remains of Amber Dubois were later discovered.